alankhoangfr/monopolyJava/README.md

 # Monopoly game in Java

 ## Running the Program
-In the command line of the directory\
+In the command line of the source directory\
-Run javac *.java\
+Run javac *.java -d ../classes\
+then in the classes directory  \
-then java Main
+java Main

 ## Overview